 Adaptability

-A composable approach breaks this replatforming cycle and allows companies to continuously modernize their tech stack in small steps that quickly show benefits.
-With modular technologies, teams can add, remove, or replace components in their stack without having to rewire the whole system with every change.
-Making it easier to quickly add new features, retire obsolete tools, and pivot to new priorities as the market shifts.
+A composable approach breaks this replatforming cycle and allows companies to continuously modernise their tech stack in small steps that quickly show benefits.
+With modular technologies, teams can add, remove or replace components in their stack without having to rewire the whole system with every change.
+This makes it easier to quickly add new features, retire obsolete tools and pivot to new priorities as the market shifts.

 “At every level of the business technology stack, composable modularity has emerged as the foundational architecture for continuous access to adaptive change.
 Businesses rely on it to achieve sustainable business resilience and growth.''